 timing, rhythm, meter, and entrainment.
 Coming from social/cultural anthropology and African studies, this interest has led me into ethnomusicology, music theory,

 systematic/empirical musicology, and psychology of music.
 I specialize in West-African dance drumming and much of my work highlights the particularities of percussion ensemble music

 However, my current research aims to understand rhythm performance and perception also from a cross-culturally comparative view-point.

-I work as a post-doctoral researcher at the Max Planck Institute for Empirical Aesthetics since recently.
-Prior to this, I directed a research project at the University for Music and Dance Cologne and briefly visited Durham University as a guest fellow.
-In parallel to my career as researcher, I have taught Malian-style jembe drumming at University for Music and Dance Cologne, Rotterdam University of the Arts, and across much of Germany as a free-lancer.
+I work as a post-doctoral researcher at the Max Planck Institute for Empirical Aesthetics (MPIEA) since recently.
+Prior to this, I directed research projects at Bayreuth University and University for Music and Dance Cologne, and I briefly joined Durham University as a guest fellow.
+In parallel to my career as a researcher, I have taught Malian-style jembe drumming at University for Music and Dance Cologne, Rotterdam University of the Arts, and across Germany as a free-lancer.